-We hypothesize that Feature A, will generate 30% more transactions (or will cause users to do things 20% faster or to make 15% less mistakes, whatever is the expected outcome).
+We hypothesize that Feature A will generate 30% more transactions (or will cause users to do things 20% faster or to make 15% fewer mistakes, whatever the expected outcome).

 Once the hypothesis has earned its place of respect, as Konrad Lorenz once said:

 “It is a good morning exercise for a research scientist to discard a pet hypothesis every day before breakfast.
 It keeps them young.”

 So, to openly and bravely receive the truth, the POPM must evaluate the measured outcomes and decide whether they must show flexibility and discard their hypothesis or keep it.
 The Lean Startup movement introduced the terms for this as to pivot (change direction) or to persevere (keep on with the direction).

 Applying pivot might feel difficult to the POPM, as it means that we have disproved our hypothesis.
 On the other hand, we will have learned something and hopefully avoid an “OMG” headline, and as Lorenz said, pivots keep us “young” 😉